xapian/xapian/xapian-core/docs/valueranges.rst

 ==================================

 If you want to allow the user to specify different types of ranges, you can specify multiple ``ValueRangeProcessor`` objects to use.
-Just add the in the order you want them to be checked:
+Just add them in the order you want them to be checked:

     Xapian::QueryParser qp;